barmartin/canvas-tools/README.md

 --To run development server--
 grunt devel

---Prod server is a WIP (need to setup some file dups)-- grunt build
+--Prod server is a WIP, run:-- grunt deploy
 --in /Dist--
 python -m SimpleHttpServer 8080
 </pre>